-- Agent signs should include the phone number of the closest office (if the brokerage operates multiple offices) and the agent’s cell or voicemail number.
+- Agent signs should include the closest office’s phone number (if the brokerage operates multiple offices) and the agent’s cell or voicemail number.

 Print advertising reaches buyers who read newspapers.
 Online ads reach the rest.
 If your neighbors say, “Everywhere I look, I see your home advertised,” you’re doing a good job.
 Put ads in:

 - Local newspapers.
-You can probably run a larger ad for less money that will more closely target those looking in your area.
+You can probably run a larger ad for less money to target those looking in your area more closely.

 - Real estate publications.
-Check on press date; can you wait?
+Check on the press date; can you wait?